 Thanks to Artprize curatorial fellow Alison Erazmus who helped debut the project at in Grand Rapids, before it traveled to Chicago’s Museum of Contemporary Art (MCA), with the assistance of Coordinator of Public Programs and Interpretive Practices, Ann Meisinger.
 Special thanks to the artist's husband, sound artist Brian Kirkbride, for invaluable guidance in writing the software to generate the score.
 Thanks also to environmental non-profit NRDC, where Kendler is Artist-in-Residence, and to NRDC's Elly Pepper for her assistance in interpreting the poaching data.

 • Chicago Magazine

-• Video created by the Museum of Contemporary Art Chicago
+• Video of artist talk at the Museum of Contemporary Art Chicago